Jon Mostad

 Reviews

-Filharmonisk hemmelighet, Dagens Næringsliv, 21st of July 1996 by Hugo Lauritz Jenssen (Norwegian, about ACD 4978,)
+Filharmonisk hemmelighet, Dagens Næringsliv, 21st of July 1996 by Hugo Lauritz Jense,.
+Norwegian, about ACD 4978.

 “Jon Mostad (b 1942) contributes Towards Balance, for orchestra (1977-78), a splendid little piece that reminds me just a bit of a couple of John Adams’s things: The date precludes suspicions of borrowed inspirations.
 More a case of shared Zeitgeist."